sikopet/blog/posts/vagrant.md

 [Search](https://atlas.hashicorp.com/boxes/search) and add a box (virtual machine image):

+    # the URL of the found box copied from the browser
     vagrant box add https://atlas.hashicorp.com/ubuntu/boxes/trusty64

 * added box is global to the vagrant install